Nischayabeniwal/SonicBoom-yt-audio-downloader/README.md

 4. Push to your branch (`git push origin feature/your-feature`).
 5. Open a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - Built with [yt-dlp](https://github.com/yt-dlp/yt-dlp) for YouTube audio downloading.
 - Uses [FFmpeg](https://ffmpeg.org/) for audio conversion.
-- Created by [Your Name] on June 1, 2025.
+- Created by Nischaya on June 1, 2025.